lisa-lumos/Redshift/01-intro.md

 Columnar storage.

 Data compression.

-The best way to enable data compression on table columns is by allowing Amazon Redshift to apply optimal compression encodings when you load the table with data.
+The best way to enable column data compression, is by allowing Redshift to apply optimal compression encodings during data loading.

 Amazon Redshift caches the results of certain types of queries in memory on the leader node.
-When a user submits a query, Amazon Redshift checks the results cache for a valid, cached copy of the query results.
-If a match is found in the result cache, Amazon Redshift uses the cached results and doesn't run the query.
+When a user submits a query, Redshift checks the results cache.
+If a match is found, Redshift uses the cached results.
 Result caching is transparent to the user.

 Result caching is turned on by default.
 You can turn it off for a session with a command.

-Amazon Redshift uses cached results for a new query when all of the following are true:
+Amazon Redshift uses cached results for a new query, when all of the following are true:
 - The user submitting the query has access permission to the objects used in the query.
 - The table or views in the query haven't been modified.
 - The query doesn't use a function that must be evaluated each time it's run, such as GETDATE.